bitrix24/b24restdocs/api-reference/crm/timeline/activities/crm-activity-fields.md

 >
 > Who can execute the method: any user

-The method `crm.activity.fields` returns the description of activity fields.
+The method `crm.activity.fields` returns a description of the activity fields.

 ## Parameters